How Do Resistive Touch Screens Work?

 How sensitive are resistive touch screens?

 Resistive touch screens are relatively sensitive and respond to slight pressure applied by an object or finger.
+Capacitive touchscreens, on the other hand, utilize touchscreen technology to detect inputs through the use of electrical currents.
+These touchscreen displays are known for their accuracy and responsiveness.

 Conclusion